trojs/trojs.github.io/README.md

 ## TroJS 🎠

-Tro is Swedish for trust.
+Tro is Swedish for trust, believe, faith.

-So it refer to Trust Javascript.
+So it refer to Trust Javascript, and we believe in Javascript.

 🙋‍♀️ Useful framework agnostic helpers